SCMLA 2023 Conference

 Regular/Allied Sessions are created after a session chair selects the best papers or abstracts submitted through open competition.
 The list of Regular Session Chairs and their email addresses is listed at the top of this section, and will also be listed in the SCMLA Winter Newsletter.
 To see a list of the Regular and Allied Sessions that SCMLA offers, scroll down.

 (FOR MEMBERS WHO WISH TO ORGANIZE A PANEL NOT REPRESENTED IN OUR REGULAR AND ALLIED SESSIONS)

 Each member may propose only one Special Session per year.
 The organizer is responsible for recruiting two to four panelists (including the organizer, if he/she presents) and filling out the paperwork posted HERE.
 Organizers and presenters must be current South Central MLA members.
 For Special Sessions, chairs and organizers may also deliver papers in their own sessions.
 Special Sessions will be refereed by the South Central MLA Program Committee.
 Organizers are encouraged to include presenters of varying rank and university affiliations to diversify the session.
 Members may not deliver more than one paper at the conference.

-To issue a Call for Papers, return the form to the SCMLA office by November 30, 2016 for posting in the Special Sessions Call for Papers section of the Winter 2016/2017 Newsletter.
+To issue a Call for Papers, return the form to the SCMLA office beginning October 7, 2022 for posting in the Special Sessions Call for Papers section of the Winter 2022/2023 Newsletter.
 We will continue to post “Calls” on our website as they are received.
-The “Due Date” indicates the date by which you would like to receive abstracts or papers for consideration; please keep the final proposal deadline (February 28, 2017) in mind when choosing a due date.
-Please note you may also submit proposals by email to email@example.com.
+The “Due Date” indicates the date by which you would like to receive abstracts or papers for consideration; please keep the final proposal deadline (July 15, 2023) in mind when choosing a due date.
+Please note you may also submit proposals by completing the Volunteer Form or send an email to email@example.com.